pachyderm/pachyderm/doc/FAQ.md

 ### Product/Misc
 ##### How does Pachyderm compare to Hadoop?
 Pachyderm is inspired by the Hadoop ecosystem but shares no code with it.
 Instead, we leverage the container ecosystem to provide the broad functionality of Hadoop with the ease of use of Docker.
 Similar to Hadoop, Pachyderm offers virtually infinite horizontal scaling for both storage and processing power.
 That said, there are two bold new ideas in Pachyderm:

-Containers as the core processing primitive — You can do analysis using any languages or libraries you want.
+1. Containers as the core processing primitive — You can do analysis using any languages or libraries you want.
-Version Control for data — We let your team collaborate effectively on data using a commit-based distributed filesystem (PFS), similar to what Git does with code.
+2. Version Control for data — We let your team collaborate effectively on data using a commit-based distributed filesystem (PFS), similar to what Git does with code.

 ##### How does Pachyderm compare to Spark?
 The only strong similarity between Pachyderm and Spark is that our versioning of data is somewhat similar to how Spark uses RDD’s to speed up computation.
 Spark is a fantastic interface for exploring your data or running queries.
 In our opinion, Spark is one of the best parts of the Hadoop ecosystem and in the near future, we’ll be offering a connector that lets you use the Spark interface on top Pachyderm.
-What are the major use cases for Pachyderm?
+##### What are the major use cases for Pachyderm?
-_Data Lake_:
+__Data Lake__:
 A data lake is a place to dump and process gigantic data sets.
 This is where you send your nightly production database dumps, store all your raw log files and whatever other data you want.
 You can then process that data using any code you can put in a container.
-Martin Fowler has a great blog post (LINK) describing data lakes.
+Martin Fowler has a great [blog post](http://martinfowler.com/bliki/DataLake.html) describing data lakes.

-_Containerized ETL_:
+__Containerized ETL__:
 ETL (extract, transform, load) is the process of taking raw data and turning it into a useable form for other services to ingest.
 ETL processes usually involve many steps forming a DAG (Directed Acyclical Graph LINK) — pulling raw data different sources, teasing out and structuring the useful details, and then pushing those structures into a data warehouse or BI (business intelligence) tool for querying and analysis.

 Pachyderm completely manages your ETL DAG by giving you explicit control over the inputs for every stage of your pipeline.
 We also give you a simple API — just read and write to the local file system inside a container — so it’s easy to push and pull data from a variety of sources.

-_Automated ML pipelines_:
+__Automated ML pipelines__:
 Developing machine learning pipelines is always an iterative cycle of experimenting, training/testing, and productionizing.
 Pachyderm is ideally suited for exactly this type of process.

 Data scientists can create jobs to explore and process data.
 Pachyderm will automatically let you down-sample data or develop analysis locally without having to copy any data around.